qaware/qaware-blog-source/content/posts/binary-data-format-comparison.md

 SQLite is a well-known self-contained SQL database which is supported by many languages, including Java.
 It can basically be used by any database framework using JDBC.
 The whole database with all tables is stored in a single file.
 For performance comparison, a database with a single table is used and all data is retrieved with a single select.

+### JSON
+JSON is not a binary format and obviously not very efficient in terms of file size, but it is interesting to see how it compares with the other formats.
+Yasson, which is an implementation of JSON-B, is used here.
+The entities have been written as new-line delimited JSON-stream.

+### Kryo
+Kryo is an object graph serialization framework.
+It can serialize Java objects directly, but thus only supports Java and can not be used in other languages.

+### MicroStream
+MicroStream is similar to Kryo.
+One notable advantage is that it supports immutable data classes (like Lomboks `@Value`).
+It writes data into a folder consisting of multiple files, while all other formats write into a single file.

 ## Performance Measurement
 The data format performance was analyzed by generating a random set of data (10.000.000 entries), writing it with each format into a file and reading it back into the heap afterwards.